marleyschneiderr/what-s-on-the-agenda/README.md

 ## Usage

-This website was designed to serve as a quiz for a user who is currently learning javascript.
-This quiz is available for students and teachers who want to test or refresh their knowledge on javascript.
+This website was designed to serve as a organizer for a busy work day.
+This quiz is available for all people who would like to organize their workday and life around it.

 ![Screenshot of Full Webpage](assets/images/quiz-pic.png)

 ## Credits

 Created by Marley Schneider

+Starter Code is from EDX Bootcamps, originating from the University of Washington full stack coding bootcamp.

 ## License